Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Note: Archiving your data is probably a good idea for all of these options.
 And once you are done with the archived file you can store it in case something happens to your machine.
 And if you are worried about someone getting their hands on your data you can password protect your archive file when you initially create it.

 There is a transfer cable you can hook up to run 2 computers on 1 monitor to move things back and forth.
 I used one about 6 months till I was sure of what I needed.
 About $10.
 Has a toggle button.
 Lets you move your email as well as all files on old computer.
 What I did was hook up an external hard drive and moved it to there, so I could sort easier, what needed to be kept.
-There is always that WHOOPS factor of what you wish you had transferred.

 If you don't have a lot, just use a portable USB drive.
 I have a couple 80 G for moving things from laptop to desk top.
 I download off the video camera on laptop, move to desktop to finish it.
 It is not as hard to do this as it was even a few years ago.
 You can find that cable at Walmart, Best Buy, etc.